egandro/news-deframer/docs/ALGORITHM.md

 The current implementation targets **Latin-script languages**.
 The architecture is modular, allowing for adaptation to other writing systems (e.g., logographic scripts like Chinese) through the integration of language-specific NLP models.

+The data can be utilized by Ad Blockers or privacy-focused browsers (e.g., Brave) to block or warn users about pages with high framing scores.

 ## Input Specification

 The system utilizes **[RSS 2.0](https://cyber.harvard.edu/rss/rss.html)** feeds as the primary data ingestion vector.
 RSS is an established XML-based standard that facilitates platform-agnostic content distribution.